-They are building a new soccer-specific stadium called the West End Stadium, which is scheduled to open in 2021.
+They moved into their new soccer-specific stadium, the West End Stadium, in May 2021.

 The West End Stadium will meet all requirements to host CONCACAF and FIFA events, making Cincinnati a finalist to host games in the 2026 FIFA World Cup.